|

 74. invariably

-without variation or change, in every case
+without change, in every case

 The short-hand writers, the reporters of the court, and the reporters of the newspapers invariably decamp with the rest of the regulars when Jarndyce and Jarndyce comes on.